SDU-eScience/Type3-Docs/src/batch/intelmpi.rst

 Use of Intel MPI
 ===========================

 When you compile a program on the system, you can choose to use the Intel Compiler and the associated Intel MPI implementation.
-These tools can be loaded via the module system.
+These tools can be loaded via the `module system <../software/modules.html>`__.

 .. code-block:: console